-The absorptive capability of hydrogels is affected by the chemical composition as well as environmental factors, such as the dissolved salts in the surrounding water solution.
-Mikkelsen (1994) states that divalent ions, such as calcium (Ca++) and magnesium (Mg++), are more restrictive than monovalent ions, such as ammonium nitrogen (NH_4^+) and potassium (K^+) .
-One research trial soaked commercially available hydrogels in several different solutions including distilled water, moderately saline tap water (electrical conductivity of 1.45 mS/cm), and a dilute fertilizer solution.
+Mikkelsen (1994) states that divalent ions, such as calcium (Ca++) and magnesium (Mg++), are more restrictive than monovalent ions, such as ammonium nitrogen (NH4+) and potassium (K+).
+One research trial (Wang and Gregg 1990) soaked commercially available hydrogels with several different solutions including distilled water, moderately saline tap water (electrical conductivity of 1.45 mS/cm), and a dilute fertilizer solution.
 After soaking, the saturated hydrogels were allowed to drain to determine their absorptive capacity.
-The optimal absorption is reflected by the weight of water retained in the distilled water treatment, in which the hydrogels varied considerably (Figure 1B).
-Agrosoke[®] absorbed and retained considerably less water than the other hydrogels, with Viterra[®] retaining the most.
+The optimal absorption is reflected by the weight of water retained in the distilled water treatment, in which the hydrogels varied considerably (Figure 2A).
+Agrosoke absorbed and retained considerably less water than the other hydrogels, with Viterra retaining the most.
 The effect of dissolved salts of the amount of water that can be absorbed by the various products can be seen in the other two treatments: the saline tap water and the fertigation solution.
-The tap water reduced the water retention of the commercial hydrogel products substantially, from a 65% decrease in Agrosoke® to almost 85% in Viterra®.
+The tap water reduced the water retention of the commercial hydrogel products substantially, from a 65% decrease in Agrosoke to almost 85% in Viterra.
 Because it contained a variety of fertilizer ions, the water retention for dilute fertilizer treatment was different again (Wang and Gregg 1990).
+In a similar study, 2.5 g or hydrogel was added to 450-ml replications of water containing 0, 90, or 135 mg N/ml.
+After 40 hours, the amount of unabsorbed solution was measured and was significantly higher with increasing amounts of nitrogen (NTC 2007a)(Figure 2B).
 The bottom line is that the laboratory absorption values using distilled water are significantly different than the amount of water that can be absorbed and retained in the nursery or on the outplanting site.

-Figure 1 - Hydrophilic gels, commonly known as hydrogels, are dry crystals that can absorb many times their own weight in water (A).
-The amount of water that can be retained depends on their chemical composition and environmental factors like the salts dissolved in the surrounding solution (B) (A, courtesy of David Steinfeld; B, modified from Wang and Gregg 1990).
+Figure 2.
+The amount of water that can be retained depends on the hydrogel's chemical composition and environmental factors like the salts dissolved in the surrounding solution (A).
+Increasing levels of fertilizer can reduce the amount of water absorbed by hydrogels (B).
+[A, modified from Wang and Gregg (1990), B, modified from NTC (2007a)].